 - Grow a crystal tree.
-This project is perfect for those in warm climates that won’t get the snowy treescape we all associate with Christmas.
-Plus, it doesn’t need any hard to source ingredients!
+This project is perfect for those in warm climates that won’t get the snowy treescape we all associate with winter.
+Plus, it doesn’t need any hard-to-source ingredients!

 - Create a snowball catapult.
 This engineering challenge promises fun and frustration in the perfect mix to help kids learn about the engineering process, physical principles, and more.